 By the end of the second week, the embryo usually creates enough of the hormone hCG to detect the pregnancy with a home pregnancy test.

 The pre-placental cells of the pregnancy, called trophoblasts, start producing a hormone called human chorionic gonadotropin hormone, or hCG.
 This is the hormone detected in home pregnancy tests.
-The embryo’s trophoblasts produce enough hCG to detect with a home pregnancy test about 11 days after conception.4
+The embryo’s trophoblasts produce enough hCG to detect with a home pregnancy test about 11 days after conception.3 HCG prompts the corpus luteum, which is the cyst in the mother’s ovaries where the egg was released, to make progesterone.
+Progesterone stops the mother’s menstrual cycle and maintains the lining of the uterus – allowing pregnancy to continue.4